dagster-io/dagster-cloud-serverless-quickstart/README.md

 Once you've done this, you can run:

 ```
-dagit
+dg dev
 ```

-to view this repo in Dagster's UI, Dagit.
+to view this repo in Dagster UI

 You can also copy any existing [Dagster examples or quickstart projects](https://github.com/dagster-io/dagster/tree/master/examples) into this GitHub repository.